Matt Bryant: 2002 season

 On September 5, he made his NFL debut against the San Francisco 49ers.
 He converted two field goal attempts and one extra point attempt in the 16–13 loss.
 In Week 3, against the Seattle Seahawks, Bryant was named NFC Special Teams Player of the Week.
 In the 9–6 victory, he was responsible for all of the Giants' points on three field goals.
 In Week 11, against the Washington Redskins, Bryant earned another NFC Special Teams Player of the Week award by converting four field goals and an extra point in the 19–17 victory.
 In Week 17, he had a 39-yard game-winning field goal in overtime of the 10–7 victory over the Philadelphia Eagles.
 He converted 30-of-32 extra point attempts and 26-of-32 field goal attempts in his rookie season.
 He made his playoff debut in the Giants' 39–38 loss to the San Francisco 49ers in the Wild Card Round.
 In the game, he converted five extra points and one of two field goal attempts.

 2003 season

 In the 2003 season, Bryant appeared in the first four games before suffering a hamstring injury.
 During that stretch, he converted an overtime game-winning field goal against the Washington Redskins in Week 3.
 He returned to the team in Week 11 against the Philadelphia Eagles.
 Overall, he appeared in 11 games and converted all 17 extra point attempts and made 11-of-14 field goal attempts.

 2004 season

 On July 30, 2004, Bryant was cut by new coach Tom Coughlin.

+Dallas Cowboys

+Bryant signed with the Dallas Cowboys on August 17, 2004, and was cut on September 5, 2004.

 Indianapolis Colts and Miami Dolphins

-Bryant signed with the Dallas Cowboys on August 17, 2004, and was cut on September 5, 2004.
 He later played one week with the Indianapolis Colts and then three weeks with the Miami Dolphins.
 On the season, he converted all 12 extra point attempts and three field goals on four attempts.